Analytics built by: Location, Inc.

 Single-family detached homes are the single most common housing type in Duluth, accounting for 61.99% of the city's housing units.
 Other types of housing that are prevalent in Duluth include large apartment complexes or high rise apartments ( 20.64%), duplexes, homes converted to apartments or other small apartment buildings ( 11.96%), and a few row houses and other attached homes ( 2.98%).

 People in Duluth primarily live in small (one, two or no bedroom) single-family detached homes.
 Duluth has a mixture of owner-occupied and renter-occupied housing.

-Relative to Minnesota, our data show that Duluth's latest annual appreciation rate is lower than 90% of the other cities and towns in Minnesota.
+Relative to Minnesota, our data show that Duluth's latest annual appreciation rate is higher than 50% of the other cities and towns in Minnesota.